-Provision must be made for separate dressing rooms for male and female match officials.
+Provision should be made for separate dressing rooms for both male and female match officials.

-Where new dressing rooms are being constructed or existing are being re-designed, separate purpose built facilities for male and female match officials must be provided.
+Where new dressing rooms are being constructed or existing are being re-designed, separate purpose built facilities for both male and female match officials must be provided.